Search look and feel

 Style the definition

-will style the definition as well as the Glossary hyperlink at the end.
+• .ko-glossary-search-result will style the definition as well as the Glossary hyperlink at the end.
 Use this class if you want to set the font-family, etc., for all the text there.
-(Since the Glossary is a hyperlink, the color and a few other traits cannot be styled here and need to be styled for the Glossary hyperlink itself--see below.
-But the font-family added here will apply to that hyperlink!).ko-glossary-search-result-definition
+(Since the Glossary is a hyperlink, the color and a few other traits cannot be styled here and need to be styled for the Glossary hyperlink itself--refer to the next section.
+But the font-family added here will apply to that hyperlink!)

 To add styling for either of these classes:

-For example, this code will set the full search result to display in Garamond, in all uppercase, and a dark pink color:
+1. For example, this CSS will set the full search result to display in Garamond, in all uppercase, and a dark pink color:

 .ko-glossary-search-result {